Long-term forcing of Sun's coronal field, open flux and cosmic ray modulation potential during grand minima, maxima and regular activity phases by the solar dynamo mechanism: Theoretical modelling

 \subsection{Solar Dynamo model}

-We solve the Babcock-Leighton (BL) dynamo model \citep{Babcock1961ApJ,Leighton1969ApJ} with imposed stochastic fluctuations on the alpha source.
-The model solves the following dynamo equations (\ref{eq:1}) and (\ref{eq:2}) in the kinematic regime in two dimensions using the \texttt{Surya - code} \citep{Nandy2001ApJ, Nandy2002, Chatterjee2004}.
-The time evolution of the axisymmetric vector potential (A(r, $\theta$)) for poloidal component and axisymmetric toroidal component (B(r, $\theta$)) of the magnetic field are given by the following equations,
+We simulate the Babcock-Leighton (BL) dynamo model \citep{Babcock1961ApJ,Leighton1969ApJ} with imposed stochastic fluctuations on the poloidal source.
+We utilize the 2.5D axisymmetric solar dynamo model -- \texttt{SURYA} which works in a kinematic regime \citep{Nandy2001ApJ, Nandy2002, Chatterjee2004}.
+The global magnetic field of the Sun can be expressed as a combination of poloidal and toroidal components in spherical polar coordinates i.e.